-We formally launched the new forum as “Bhasa Andolan, Orissa” in an extended meeting of language activists in a meeting held in his office where it was decided to use my method of silent black-flag march for mass awakening for the cause we were to espouse.
+The above named friends formally approved the new forum “Bhasa Andolan, Orissa” in an extended meeting of language activists in a meeting held in his office where it was decided to support my method of silent black-flag march for mass awakening for the cause we were to espouse.
 It post-facto approved the Ultimatum I had submitted to the Chief Secretary with Maharatha accompanying me on the same day.
-The Government, through this Ultimatum approved by others over phone, was told that, if the provision of punishment against whosoever contravenes the Orissa Official Language Act, as advanced in the ministerial committee, is not legislated, we will take the matter to the people by way of silent march of protest with black-flags against the official mischief.
-And we have been doing this, as per our agenda, with effect from Pana Sankranti – Orissa’s New Year’s Day.
+The Government, through this Ultimatum approved by others over phone, was told that, if the provision of punishment against whosoever contravenes the Orissa Official Language Act, as advanced by Subhas Chandra Pattanayak in the ministerial committee, is not legislated, we will take the matter to the people by way of silent march of protest with black-flags against the official mischief.
+And we have been doing this, as per our agenda, with effect from Pana Sankranti – (13.4.2016) – Orissa’s New Year’s Day.

-Esteemed Pradyumna Satpathy, Tusar Satpathy and all dear language activists who are in this unique movement have approved the idea and are showing how powerful could be the voice of silence when used in a revolution.
+Pradyumna Satpathy, Tusar Satpathy and all dear language activists who have joined this unique movement have shown how powerful could be the voice of silence when used in a revolution.

 Let the government understand the force of our silence.
 We are in the best of the cause of Orissa and we will never halt before our demand for punishment to whosoever contravenes the founding Law of Orissa – The Orissa Official Language Act, 1954, is codified.

 Here below, for records only, I will put some relevant pictures, though all of these are massively shared in social media, particularly in Facebook.